ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/ff1/multiworld_en.md

 It should download two files.
 One is the `*.nes` file which your emulator will run and the other is the yaml file required by Archipelago.gg

+At this point you are ready to join the multiworld.
+If you are uncertain on how to generate, host or join a multiworld please refer to the [game agnostic setup guide](/tutorial/archipelago/setup/en).

 ## Running the Client Program and Connecting to the Server

+Once the Archipelago server has been hosted:

 1. Navigate to your Archipelago install folder and run `ArchipelagoFF1Client.exe`
 2. Notice the `/connect command` on the server hosting page (It should look like `/connect archipelago.gg:*****`